2016 Formula V8 3.5 Series

 The 2016 Formula V8 3.5 Series was a multi-event motor racing championship for open wheel, formula racing cars held across Europe.
 The championship featured drivers competing in Formula V8 3.5 formula race cars that conformed to the technical regulations for the championship.
 The 2016 season was the first Formula V8 3.5 season organised independently by RPM Racing, after it was announced that Renault Sport would withdraw its backing of the championship at the end of the previous season.

 The title was won by Tom Dillmann who took two race victories across the season such as championship runner-up Louis Delétraz, with the latter becoming the best rookie of the year.
-By winning the second race in Barcelona which turned out to be the title decider, Dillmann managed to overtake Delétraz in the standings in order to win the championship by seven points, becoming the oldest series' world champion aged 27 years.
-Despite winning the most races of the season with five, Egor Orudzhev finished third in the standings due to inconsistent results in the form of several retirements.
-Fourth-placed driver Roy Nissany took three victories, amongst winning both races in Silverstone.
-Matthieu Vaxivière, Aurélien Panis, Matevos Isaakyan and Johnny Cecotto Jr. were the other drivers to achieve at least one win throughout the year.
+By winning the second race in Barcelona which turned out to be the title decider, Dillmann was able to overcome a six-point-deficit to Déletraz to leapfrog him in the championship by seven points, becoming the oldest series' world champion aged 27 years.
+Despite winning the most races of the season with five, Egor Orudzhev finished third in the standings due to inconsistent results as he faced several retirements.
+Fourth-placed driver Roy Nissany took three victories, including two wins at Silverstone.
+Matthieu Vaxivière, Aurélien Panis, Matevos Isaakyan and Johnny Cecotto Jr. were the remaining drivers to achieve at least one win throughout the year.